 - Georgia Council on Problem Gambling, helpline 1-866-922-7369

 - Suicidal thoughts?
 Please Call: The National Suicide Prevention Hotline at 1-800-273-8255

 Those seeking assistance should consider contacting their county mental health department or local substance abuse center.
 These organizations typically offer counseling programs to help individuals cope with their addiction.
-Counseling also provides education on addressing financial issues related to problem gambling and may include family therapy sessions if necessary.
+Counseling also provides education on addressing gambling debt issues related to problem gambling and may include family therapy sessions if necessary.

 Welcome to QuitGamble.com

-Gambling can be an overwhelming problem, but there is help available in the form of QuitGamble.com – a free online community with more than 1700 members.
-This platform provides users with animated video courses, a mobile app, forums, support groups, and chat, as well as guides, tips, and tricks to help tackle their gambling habits.
+Gambling can be an overwhelming problem, but there is help available in the form of QuitGamble.com – a free online community with over 3,500 members.
+This platform provides users with animated video courses, a mobile app, forums, support groups, and chat, as well as the relapse guide, tips, and tricks to help tackle their gambling habits.